yvesdebeer/yvesdebeer.github.io/_posts/2023-03-06-OpenVPN-with-RADIUS-and-Multi-Factor-Authentication.md

 published: false
 ---
 Setting up a VPN server to allow remote connections can be challenging if you set this up for the first time.
 In this post I will guide you through the steps to setup your own VPN Server and to connect to it using a VPN Client.
-Additionally I will also show how to setup a Free RADIUS server and a plugin to implement multi-factor authentication for additional security.
+Additionally I will also show how to setup a free OpenVPN server and a plugin to implement multi-factor authentication for additional security.

 ![]({{site.baseurl}}/images/IBM-GW-Radius-Architecture.png)
-## 1. Installation OpenVPN server on Linux (using a fresh Centos 9 Linux)
+## 1. Installation OpenVPN server on Linux (using a fresh Centos Stream 9 Linux)

 	# yum update
 	# curl -O https://raw.githubusercontent.com/angristan/openvpn-install/master/openvpn-install.sh